kadamwhite/talks/2018/wceu/slides.md

 ???

-We're probably most aware of the READMEs for open-source libraries we use, because they're what we see first on GitHub or NPM.
+We're usually most aware of the READMEs for open-source libraries we use, where they display on the project’s GitHub repository or NPM listing.

+A README like this has to clearly explain what the project is for, how it works, and how to participate in it.

 I like README's like Redux's, which contain almost excessive detail: not just a brief blurb on what Redux is and why you should use it,